 Sage is believed to have anti-aging properties and also acts as an anti-inflammatory, making it great for reducing puffiness.
 Used for it’s cleansing, pore tightening and stimulating properties.

 As it’s name suggests, Self Heal has long been used to treat skin conditions such as acne, eczema, rashes and scarring.
-It is believed to have anti-inflamatory, anti-bacterial, antiseptic and astringent properties – and it grows in our lawn!
+This botanical is believed to have anti-inflamatory, anti-bacterial, antiseptic and astringent properties – and it grows in our lawn!

 Why not try mixing your own, unique blend of skin benefiting botanicals!
 These herbs can be used in scrubs, bath fizzes, bath tea-bags and home-made soaps, all of which are super easy to produce, and make a fabulous and thoughtful home-made gift.